open-quantum-safe/liboqs/README.md

 	and build:

-		autoreconf -i
-		./configure
-		make clean
-		make -j
+		mkdir build && cd build
+		cmake -GNinja ..
+		ninja

-	Various options can be passed to configure to disable algorithms, use different implementations, specify which OpenSSL library to use, or cross-compile.
-See `./configure --help` for details.
+	Various options can be passed to `cmake` to disable algorithms, use different implementations, specify whether to use OpenSSL, etc..
+All supported options are listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory`.
+All subsequent instructions assume we are in this directory.

-	(If on macOS you encounter an error like `Can't exec "libtoolize": No such file or directory at ...`, try running with `LIBTOOLIZE=glibtoolize autoreconf -i`.)
+If the build fails on macOS, you might have to run `cmake -GNinja -DCMAKE_BUILD_TYPE="Debug .."` before calling `ninja`.

-3. The main build result is `liboqs.a`, a static library.
-(This may be placed in the `.libs` directory.)
+3. The main build result is `lib/liboqs.a`, a static library.
 There are also a variety of programs built under the `tests` directory:

 	- `test_kem`: Simple test harness for key encapsulation mechanisms
 	- `test_sig`: Simple test harness for key signature schemes